Ahmed143-9/Inventory_Management/README.md

 1. Open the application in your browser
 2. Use the sidebar navigation to access different features
 3. To import your existing data:
-   - Go to "Excel Import" in the sidebar
+   - Go to "Data Import/Export" in the sidebar
+   - Choose your preferred import method
    - Upload your Excel files
    - View results in the Dashboard
 4. Manage your inventory through the Products section